united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/administration/access-services-from-outside-cluster.md

    ```bash
    sudo $(which kubectl) edit svc <service-name> -n united-manufacturing-hub --kubeconfig /etc/rancher/k3s/k3s.yaml
    ```
 3. It will allows you to edit the configuration.
-Scroll down to the `status.loadBalancer` section and change it to the following:
+Go to the `status.loadBalancer` section and change it to the following:

    ```yaml